 Credit Card Reader

 Business owners can choose to use a card swiper or a chip and pin reader.
-However, while card swipers have historically been more popular, chip and pin machines are fast becoming the best option due to the fact that they are so much more secure.
-Find out more about the introduction of chip and pin in our dedicated article.
+However, while card swipers have historically been more popular, chip and pin machines are fast becoming the best option because they are much more secure.
+Learn more about the introduction of chip and pin in our dedicated article.

 If you do use a card swiper to capture credit card data, you'll probably want to include a signature capture pad too.